btbroot/ocds-ru/README.md

 Copyright 2015 Al Nikolov

+This file is part of ocds-ru suite.

+    ocds-ru is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    ocds-ru is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with Foobar.
+If not, see <http://www.gnu.org/licenses/>.

 ## Preambula
 [OCDS](http://standard.open-contracting.org/) stands for Open Contracting Data Standard and aims for a semantic network creation of contracting